jmitrevs/RtcNoordApp/README.md

 ## Usage

+  - Currently, start the program from the App directory with: "python main.py"
   - Create a csv-file from the interesting part of a session using the Powerline software and put it in the csv-data directory.
   - Start the app and select the csv-file from the menu.
     Now data is preprocessed and saved in a sessionInfo-file and a dataObject-file.